Shift Your Purpose and Find Fuel for your Journey

 Show Notes

-In this episode, Dr. Tracy Wilson of Global Health Chiropractic, dives into his philosophy of how the lens through which you look at your chiropractic purpose, shapes all that you do to build your practice.
-He shares that his lens is the knowledge that people in this world are unnecessarily suffering because they do not know that chiropractic can help.
-This lens comes from his personal experience how of chiropractic eased his severe asthma as a child and helped his infant daughter thrive when traditional Western medicine fell short.
+In this episode, Dr. Tracy Wilson of Global Health Chiropractic dives into his philosophy that the lens through which you view your chiropractic purpose shapes everything you do to build your practice.
+Dr. Wilson shares how his personal experience with chiropractic, which eased his severe childhood asthma and helped his infant daughter thrive, motivates his mission to alleviate unnecessary suffering.

-Through the telling of his inspirational journey, you will hear:
+Through the telling of his inspirational journey, you’ll hear:

 View Full Transcript